 Before we go any further, let’s define what a smart lock actually is.

 A smart lock can be defined as a digitally controlled lock that can be locked and unlocked remotely or locally with some kind of wireless device or keypad.
-Many smart lock can be controlled via an app on a smartphone, a dedicated electronic fob or just a simple keypad with code or biometric access.
+Many smart locks can be controlled via an app on a smartphone, a dedicated electronic fob or just a simple keypad using a code or biometric access.

 Many smart locks can also be controlled with voice recognition through smart home assistants like Alexa or Google Home.
 Smart locks connect to devices like a smartphone or fob via wireless communication protocols such as Wifi, Bluetooth, Z-wave or Zigbee.